civican/legisinfo/44-1/bills/C-61/bill_text.md

     water, source water, drinking water, wastewater and related infrastructure on, in and under First Nation lands; and

-    water and source water in a protection zone that is adjacent to the First Nation lands of a First Nation, if a governing body of the First Nation, the Government of Canada and the government of the province or territory in which the First Nation lands are located have agreed on an approach to coordinate the application of the First Nation laws of that First Nation, federal laws and the laws of that province or territory in respect of the water and source water in the protection zone.
+    water and source water in a protection zone, if a First Nation governing body, the Government of Canada and the government of the province or territory in which the **protection zone is** located have agreed on an approach to coordinate the application of the First Nation laws of that First Nation, federal laws and the laws of that province or territory in respect of the water and source water in the protection zone.

   **(2)** The jurisdiction includes